microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/levelup/_index.md

   ![Client VM Networking add NSG rule](arcbox-client-networking-add-nsg-rule.png)

-4. Please make sure this rule is added and looks as shown in screenshot below to avoid any connectivity issues.
+4. Please make sure this rule is added and looks as shown in the screenshot below to avoid any connectivity issues.

   ![Client VM Networking](arcbox-client-networking-nsg-rdp-rule.png)

 ## (Option 2) Allow access to Client VM using Just-in-time access

-1. From the ArcBox-Client VM Overview tab, expand connect and click on RDP.
+1. From the +ArcBox-Client_ VM Overview tab, expand connect and click on RDP.

   ![Client VM Connectivity using JIT](arcbox-client-connect-rdp.png)